massiveart/MassiveBuildBundle/README.md

 The aim of this bundle is to provide an extensible, decoupled, way of building software project environments, especially in a development context.

+If you often find youself executing several Symfony commands consecutively to establish your environment, then this bundle is for you.

-This tool is not mean to replace Make or Ant or Phing.
-The bundle should only be used to execute build steps which are contained in the client application.
+*This tool is not mean to replace Make or Ant or Phing.
+The bundle should only be used to execute build steps which are contained in the client application.*

 ## Creating build classes